-Effective January 1, 2020, [If your council elected to defer adoption of ASU 2014-09] -or- In 2019, [if your Council adopted ASU 2014-09 last year] the Council adopted the provisions of Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) 2014-09, Revenue from Contracts with Customers (Topic 606), as amended.
+Effective January 1, 2020, [If your council elected to defer adoption of ASU 2014-09] the Council adopted the provisions of Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) 2014-09, Revenue from Contracts with Customers (Topic 606), as amended.
 ASU 2014-09 applies to exchange transactions with customers that are bound by contracts or similar arrangements and establishes a performance obligation approach to revenue recognition.
-Results for reporting the years ending December 31, 2020 and 2019 (if chosen) are presented under FASB ASC Topic 606.
+Results for reporting the years ending December 31, 2021 and 2020) are presented under FASB ASC Topic 606.
 The ASU has been applied retrospectively to all periods presented, with no effect on net assets or previously issued financial statements.

-During the year, the Council adopted the provisions of FASB ASU 2018-13, Fair Value Measurement (Topic 820) Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement.
+In 2020, the Council adopted the provisions of FASB ASU 2018-13, Fair Value Measurement (Topic 820) Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement.
 The amendments in this Update modify the disclosure requirements on fair value measurements in Topic 820, Fair Value Measurement.
 Adoption of this pronouncement had no effect on the Council's current or previously issued financial statements.